 2014 has been a great year for A Spoonful of Sugar and we have had so many lovely opportunities as a result of our blog!
 We are so grateful to our lovely readers for your wonderful comments and support.
 As a thank you for visiting us throughout the year, we wanted to share a final sewing tutorial for 2014.
 If you follow us on instagram, you will have seen our little Triangle Pouch that we made last week.

 These little triangle pouches are fun to make and are perfect as small coin purses, to hold make-up essentials, or a few sewing supplies.
 Made from four strips of fabric, they are quickly assembled and make great little gifts.
 The fun part is choosing four co-ordinating fabrics.
 Be warned, it is hard to stop at one!
-The 10 cm (4 inch ) zippers were purchased in Japan a couple of years ago.
-Unfortunately I only had two zippers in my stash.
-If you search for antique metal zippers on Etsy you should be able to find some similar metal zippers or any 4 inch zipper would do.
+I used 4 inch (10 cm) zippers I purchased in Japan – I love the antique style.
+You can also use continuous zipper tape.

 Materials: